plurai-ai/intellagent/README.md

 ![Simulator Results](./docs/simulator_recording.gif)

+## Roadmap

+- [x] **Beta Release**
+- [ ] Expand Integration with More Agent Platforms
+    - [ ] CrewAI
+    - [ ] AutoGen
+- [ ] Enable Event Generation from Existing Databases
+- [ ] Implement API Integration for External Chatbot Agents
+- [ ] Add Personality Dimensions to User Agents
+- [ ] Optimize Chatbot Performance Using Simulator Diagnostics (Access now by joining our [premium program](TODO))
+    - [ ] System Prompt Optimization
+    - [ ] Tools Optimization
+    - [ ] Graph structure Optimization

+**Join our [Discord community](TODO) to shape our roadmap!**

 ## 🚀 Community & Contributing

 Your contributions are greatly appreciated!
 If you're eager to contribute, kindly refer to our [Contributing Guidelines](docs/contributing.md)) for detailed information.
+We’re particularly keen on receiving new examples and environments to enrich the project.

 If you wish to be a part of our journey, we invite you to connect with us through our [Discord Community](TODO).
 We're excited to have you onboard!